birchwood-langham/web-service-bootstrap/readme.md

 import (
   "fmt"
   "net/http"

-  "gitlab.com/birchwoodlangham/go-web-service-application.git/service"
-  "gitlab.com/birchwoodlangham/go-web-service-application.git/cmd"
+  "database/sql"

+  "github.com/birchwood-langham/go-web-service-application/service"
+  "github.com/birchwood-langham/go-web-service-application/cmd"
   "github.com/gorilla/mux"
 )

-type MyApp struct {}
+type MyApp struct {
+  db *sql.DB
+}

+func New() *MyApp {
+  // At this point in the application execution, viper will not have been initialized
+  // and you will not be able to read properties from your configuration file return &MyApp{}
+}

-// Init performs any initialization that is required for my application func (a *MyApp) Init() (err error) { return }
+// Init performs any initialization that is required for my application func (a *MyApp) Init() (err error) {
+  // Once the application has been started, viper will have been configured, and Init is called to
+  // initialize whatever you need for your application

+  // for example if the application needs access to a database, we can initialize it here before anything
+  // else happens
+  a.db, err = sql.Open(...) // you can use properties from Viper now to help initialize your application return
+}

 // initialiseRoutes allows you to define the routes required for the service
+// and the handlers for each route, you can define these routes using the methods defined by
+// gorilla mux
-// and the handlers for each route func (a *MyApp) InitializeRoutes(s *api.Server) {
+func (a *MyApp) InitializeRoutes(s *api.Server) {
   s.Router.HandleFunc("/hello", hello).Methods("GET")
 }